 Hitler's Persuasive Method

 At this point in his career, Hitler began to unleash his propaganda upon all of Germany.
-He had previously used his persuasiveness to further himself in the Nazi Party and to gain supporters, but it was not until he was dictator that that his persuasive style was fully manifested.
-Adolf Hitler’s persuasive method was built upon the foundation of treating the German people as a group, rather than as individuals.
+He had previously used his persuasiveness to further himself in the Nazi Party and to gain supporters, but it was not until he was a dictator that his persuasive style was fully manifested.
+Adolf Hitler’s persuasive method was built upon the foundation of treating the German people as a group rather than as individuals.
 He explained this technique in the following statement:

-The receptivity of the great masses is very limited, their intelligence is small, but their power of forgetting is enormous.
+"The receptivity of the great masses is very limited, their intelligence is small, but their power of forgetting is enormous.
 In consequence of these facts, all effective propaganda must be limited to a very few points and must harp on these in slogans until the last member of the public understands what you want him to understand by your slogan.
-As soon as you sacrifice this slogan and try to be many-sided, the effect will piddle away, for the crowd can neither digest nor retain the material offered. (“Adolf Hitler: quote on propaganda”)
+As soon as you sacrifice this slogan and try to be many-sided, the effect will piddle away, for the crowd can neither digest nor retain the material offered."

-Hitler and the Nazis recognized that if the German people had a group mentality they would be much more receptive to Nazi ideology and propaganda.
+Hitler and the Nazis recognized that if the German people had a group mentality, they would be much more receptive to Nazi ideology and propaganda.
 To reinforce this mindset in the German people, or Volk, the Nazis held events that required mass participation and did not invite individuality, such as “parades, mass meetings, semi-religious rituals, [and] festivals” (Boasmajian 70).
 Anyone who did not openly participate or share the emotion of the rest of the crowd was easily identified and dealt with by either the crowd itself or by security personnel.
 One did not even have to be resistant or cause a disturbance to be viewed as subversive; indifference alone was enough to infuriate the crowd (Bosamajian 69-70).

 Another technique Hitler employed in his speeches was the “either-or” fallacy.
 By creating a false dilemma in the mind of his audience, he was able to convince them that although something was unethical, it was the only option.
 The shallow nature of the group was not able to comprehend that a statement such as “either the German people annihilate the Jews or the Jews will enslave them” is not logically true.
-According to Bosamajian, “either-or” dilemmas “appealed to the crowd mentality…because of the definiteness and strength in the ‘either-or’ presentation.
-There is no compromise…[or] weakness in ‘either-or’.. . .
+According to Bosamajian, “either-or” dilemmas “appealed to the crowd mentality . . . because of the definiteness and strength in the ‘either-or’ presentation.
+There is no compromise . . . [or] weakness in ‘either-or’ . . .
 ‘Either-or’ [is] power and strength” (73-4).
 These arguments created a sense of urgency in the audience; they were a call to action.

 The final tactic Hitler used to persuade the Volk through his speeches was convincing his audience that the rest of the world thought of Germany as inferior, second-class citizens.
 This angered the crowd, who had been comprehensively indoctrinated to believe that they were the master race.
-Hitler offered up as evidence the Treaty of Versailles, which he believed treated the Germans as subhuman.
+Hitler offered the Treaty of Versailles as evidence, which he believed treated the Germans as subhuman.
 The average German must have thought, “How dare those pacifist cowards call us, the perfect Aryan race, second class or inferior?”
 He would have doubtlessly been enraged.
 Hitler furthermore blamed Germany’s relegation to second-class status on the Jews, who he claimed both caused Germany to lose World War I and stole wealth that rightfully belonged to those of German descent.
-The irrational nature of the crowd caused the Germans to be very accepting of this idea and to defer blame to those it felt possessed something of which they were undeserving (Bosamajian 74-6).
+The irrational nature of the crowd caused the Germans to be very accepting of this idea and to defer blame to those they felt possessed something of which they were undeserving (Bosamajian 74-6).

 The Legacy of Hitler's Persuasion

 Hitler and his use of persuasion have had an inestimable impact on the world.
 His persuasive and inspirational abilities catapulted him from the lowly status of a high school dropout to the most feared man in the world, a dictator who used his persuasiveness to unite and inspire a nation to wreak havoc on the rest of Europe.
 Many historians regard Hitler as the man solely responsible for starting World War II (“Adolf Hitler,” par.
 38), which changed Europe forever and will never be forgotten.
-Hitler’s policies, though quickly repealed after he committed suicide and Nazi Germany was defeated, had far-reaching effects.
+Though quickly repealed after he committed suicide and Nazi Germany was defeated, Hitler's policies had far-reaching effects.
 Families were torn apart, entire nations were laid to waste, and an entire race was nearly exterminated.
-As a result of the “scientific” horrors performed on Jews during Hitler’s administration, many countries, including the United States, realized how inhumane the idea of eugenics was, and immediately aborted all efforts to create an advanced or super-race.
+As a result of the “scientific” horrors performed on Jews during Hitler’s administration, many countries, including the United States, realized how inhumane the idea of eugenics was and immediately aborted all efforts to create an advanced or super-race.
 Sadly, some of Hitler’s ideas are still alive today; there are various neo-Nazi sects scattered throughout the world that cling to a version of Hitler’s racist beliefs.

 "Adolf Hitler."
 Encyclopædia Britannica.
 Encyclopædia Britannica Online.
 Encyclopædia Britannica, 2011.
 Web.
 24 Jan.
 2011.